-Intended to cover a wide variety of writing topics, this course will variously focus on 1) special types of writing required in disciplines such as medicine, law, and science; and 2) issues of relevance and importance to writers - issues involving, for example, ethics, gender, language, and politics.
+Intended to cover a wide variety of writing topics, this course has a dual focus: special types of writing required in disciplines such as medicine, law, and science; and issues of relevance and importance to writers (e.g. ethics, gender, language, and politics).
 Prerequisite: ENGL 241.